tmazeika/clifx/README.md

 # Clifx
 Command line LIFX device control.
+Implements [Controlifx](https://github.com/bionicrm/controlifx).

 ### Installation
 If you have Go installed and `$GOPATH/bin` in your path, just run